Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 - `Flux_i.csv`: Fluxes through ODE reactions (units: mM/s).
 - `log_i.txt`: Log file with timestamps, printed reactions, run times, and any warnings/errors.

-Output files are saved to directories defined and created in `mpirun.sh`.
+Output files are saved to directory `../output_4replicates/` defined and created in `mpirun.sh`.
 Typical CSV file size ranges from **100–200 MB** for a 7200 s simulation with 1 s hook intervals.

 ### Input Files

 Four main input files are used in whole-cell simulation: one Genbank file, one SBML file, and two Excel files.
 The `syn3A.gb` Genebank file contains the sequences and functions of genes, RNAs, and proteins, and the `Syn3A_updated.xml` SBML file contains the metabolic reactions (reactants, stoichiometries).
 The `intitial_concentration.xlsx` file contains the initial count/concentrations of proteins and metabolite while `kinetic params.xlsx` contains the kinetic parameters of the GIP and metabolic reactions.

 <details>
 <summary><strong>Click to EXPAND: Breakdown of Input Files</strong></summary>